gorudo79/assorted-projects/README.md

 # assorted-projects
-An assorted colelction of projects.
+An assorted collection of projects.

 Write something about yourself.